keyboardturner/TalentArt/README.md

 [This is a screenshot album of some of the older addon](http://imgur.com/a/0KAUJ)

 Thank you so much to everyone who supported me while making this addon!
 I've spent almost ~~20+~~ many hours working on this between the artwork and making sure everything was right.
 Beyond that, I'm going to lose track.

+A link to my discord for addon projects and other things can be found [here](https://discord.gg/tA4rrmjPp8).